I can add specific conditions to my queries using a WHERE

 WHERE name LIKE 'a%a';

-WHERE with BETWEEN and IN Operators
+with BETWEEN

--- Return all of the albums that were released in the 1990s. (returns 11 records)
+Operators¶-- Return all of the albums that were released in the 1990s. (returns 11 records)

 SELECT